dotnet/docs/docs/core/tools/dotnet-build.md

 `--no-incremental`

 Marks the build as unsafe for incremental build.
-This turns off incremental compilation and forces a clean rebuild of the project's dependency graph.
+This flag turns off incremental compilation and forces a clean rebuild of the project's dependency graph.

 `--no-restore`